Services

 • The OAPEN Library is built on the DSpace infrastructure, hosted by Atmire.
 Using open source software helps to ensure a stable environment for the OAPEN collection.

-• OAPEN collaborates with Portico for digital preservation.
+• OAPEN collaborates with Portico and CLOCKSS for digital preservation.

 Discovery